magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_gallery.md

 {%endhighlight%}

-For illustration of setting gallery option in view.xml, you can view the [view.xml of the Blank theme]({{site.mage2000url}}app/design/frontend/Magento/blank/etc/view.xml#L184).
+For illustration of setting gallery option in `view.xml`, you can reference to the [view.xml of the Blank theme]({{site.mage2000url}}app/design/frontend/Magento/blank/etc/view.xml#L184).

 ## Gallery API {#gallery_api}